jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (1) On receiving an application under section 128, the Gambling Commission must investigate the applicant and any person with a significant influence under section 125.
-(2) In considering an application, the Gambling Commission must have regard to— (a) the suitability of the applicant and persons with a significant influence; and (b) the expertise of the applicant that is relevant to the obligations of the holder of a casino operator's licence; and (c) whether the applicant has the business management experience to operate a casino successfully.
+(2) In considering an application, the Gambling Commission must have regard to— (a) the suitability of the applicant and persons with a significant influence; and (b) the expertise of the applicant that is relevant to the obligations of the holder of a casino operator’s licence; and (c) whether the applicant has the business management experience to operate a casino successfully.

-### 130 Grant of casino operator's licence
+### 130 Grant of casino operator’s licence
-(1) The Gambling Commission must not grant a casino operator's licence unless the Gambling Commission is satisfied that the applicant and any person with a significant influence is suitable in terms of section 124.
+(1) The Gambling Commission must not grant a casino operator’s licence unless the Gambling Commission is satisfied that the applicant and any person with a significant influence is suitable in terms of section 124.
-(2) On granting a casino operator's licence, the Gambling Commission may specify any conditions that it considers appropriate under section 139.
+(2) On granting a casino operator’s licence, the Gambling Commission may specify any conditions that it considers appropriate under section 139.

-### 131 Expiry of casino operator's licence
+### 131 Expiry of casino operator’s licence
-A casino operator's licence expires when—
+A casino operator’s licence expires when—
   (a) the licensee surrenders the licence; or
   (b) the licence is cancelled by the Gambling Commission under section 145.